How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 Terroir Diversity

-Clay, limestone, gravel, and sand all influence aromatic expression.
+Clay, limestone, gravel, and sand influence aroma expression.

 Barrel Ageing